With graduation upon us, it’s time to focus on teen driving safety as we enter the long summer months in Southwest Florida.

 - Speed: Is a leading cause of teen driving accidents.
 Speeding reduces reaction time and increases the force of collision.

-- Seatbelt use: Teens use seatbelt less regularly than older drivers.
+- Seatbelt use: Teens use seatbelts less regularly than older drivers.
 Insisting your teen always wear a seatbelt is among the best things you can do to reduce the risks of serious or fatal injury in the event of a traffic collision.

 Florida’s Graduated Driver License Laws aim to address many of these risks, including passenger and nighttime driving restrictions.
 Parents should insist that their young drivers obey the law.